 When LLPs can qualify for R&D tax credits

 If your partnership has a corporate partner, that corporate partner will be subject to Corporation Tax on its share of profits from the partnership.
 You therefore may be able to benefit from R&D tax credits for R&D activities carried out by the partnership, in proportion to your partner profit-share.

-With a team of chartered tax advisers, technical specialists and former HMRC inspectors, ForrestBrown’s award-winning technical expertise ensures that our clients maximize the value of their R&D tax credit claims…even when their circumstances are not straightforward or their qualifying activity is difficult to identify.
+With a team of chartered tax advisers, technical specialists, lawyers and former HMRC inspectors, ForrestBrown’s award-winning technical expertise ensures that our clients maximise the value of their R&D tax credit claims.